amanvig1/website/content/post/05_bfs_vs_topo.md

 ## Topological sort

-A topological sorting is an order of the nodes of the graph such that a node is visited only after all nodes that connect to that node are visited.
+A topological sorting is an ordering of the nodes of the graph where a node is visited only after all nodes that connect to that node are visited.
 On a dependency graph, this is exactly the order we need.

 There are many different algorithms to arrive at a topological ordering.
 Also, a graph can have more than one valid topological ordering.

 Here's a visualization of one such topological sorting algorithm[^1] on a graph of project dependencies.
 The edges indicate dependents, i.e, `pest` depends on `serde_json`, etc.
 Feel free to pause and explore the order in which nodes are visited.
 You can click on a node to start topological sort on that node.
-Note that we are not performing topological sort on the whole graph, but only the *subgraph* that is accessible from the selected node.
+Note that we are not performing topological sort on the whole graph but only the *subgraph* that is accessible from the selected node.

 {{% include "05_bfs_vs_topo/topo-graph.html" %}}